ChimLin/UnpackedString/README.md

 # UnpackedString
-Testing task is an oppurtunity to participate in studying
+Testing task is an upportunity to participate in studying java course

 # Description of the task